openlexington/finda/readme.md

 Visit [localhost:8080](http://localhost:8080/) to see the app.

 A bit more background:

-The project is based on Code for Boston's [finda](https://github.com/codeforboston/finda) project.
-In Lexington we've customized it for our needs:
+The project is based on Code for Lexington's GetHelpLex, which in turn is based on Code for Boston's [finda](https://github.com/codeforboston/finda) project.

+Osage Nation customized it with:
+* WIP

+Lexington customized it with:
  * The facilities [are read](https://github.com/openlexington/gethelplex/blob/gh-pages/src/data/geojson.js#L10) from a Google spreadsheet using the [Tabletop.js](https://github.com/jsoma/tabletop) library.
 This way our stakeholders have realtime ability to update facilities.
  * We hacked the [facet handling](https://github.com/openlexington/gethelplex/blob/gh-pages/src/ui/facet.js) to guide the user through a 'survey'.
 It narrows down the facilities based on type of treatment, the insurance they accept, etc.